yhassanzadeh13/opera/README.md

   - `logMessage` should return a message of the event state.
 It is used for the logging purpose.

 ### Interaction with the simulator
-The simulator provides a simulated network underlay for the sake of the nodes' communication. <br>
+The simulator provides a simulated network Underlay for the sake of the nodes' communication. <br>
 Through the network layer 'MiddleLayer', provided on the signature of the 'newInstance' method in the `BaseNode` interface, four basic methods are provided.
   - `network.ready` for the node to declare itself as ready after if finished its setup.
   - `network.send`can be used to send a message from one node to another.
 It receives the target `UUID` and an event.